Phaeohyphomycosis

 Phaeohyphomycosis is a diverse group of fungal infections, caused by dematiaceous fungi whose morphologic characteristics in tissue include hyphae, yeast-like cells, or a combination of these.
-It can be associated an array of melanistic filamentous fungi including Alternaria species, Exophiala jeanselmei, and Rhinocladiella mackenziei.
+It can be associated with an array of melanistic filamentous fungi including Alternaria species, Exophiala jeanselmei, and Rhinocladiella mackenziei.

 The term "phaeohyphomycosis" was introduced to determine infections caused by dematiaceous (pigmented) filamentous fungi which contain melanin in their cell walls.
 Phaeohyphomycosis is an uncommon infection, but the number of cases reported has been increasing in recent years.
 Fungal melanin is thought to be a virulence factor.
 The outcome of antifungal treatment is poor, and mortality is almost 80%.
 Phaeohyphomycosis has been attributed to more than 100 species and 60 genera of fungi over the past several decades.
 The pathogens are considered opportunistic.
 Almost all cases of widely disseminated infection have occurred in immunosuppressed people.

 Clinical signs of phaeohyphomycosis

 Wildlife

 Phaeohyphomycosis is found throughout the animal kingdom.
 From molluscs to humans, different strains of this fungus affect animals differently, based on how severely the fungus has infected the animal.
 The clinical signs depend on the species of animal that is infected as well as the strain of fungus it is infected with.
 This disease is usually found more often in stressed animals after removal from their habitat.